Images And Text From CSV

 How to use the script

-For each image processed, the layer named “image” is replaced by the input image, which is scaled to match the template image size, cropping as needed to maintain proportions.
+For each image processed, the layer named “image” is replaced by the input image, which is scaled to match the template image canvas size, cropping as needed to maintain proportions.
 The text contents of the layer named “text” are replaced by the text in the spreadsheet data.
 The layer itself is not replaced, only the contents, to preserve any effects applied to the layer.

 Section 1: Data file (CSV)